vishnus1793/Obsidian_Notes/Null pointer Error.md

 - Disable the antivirus temporarily and check system stability.
 - Review Windows Event Viewer logs for crash-related details.
 - Update Windows and system drivers to ensure compatibility.

-For further investigation, affected users are advised to check CrowdStrike's official support channels for patches or mitigation steps.